Muttaburra: Economy

 In 2017, the 4732 postcode (which includes Muttaburra) was one of the lowest 10 postcodes by income level in Australia, with an average income of $21,415.

 Education

 Muttaburra State School is a government primary (Early Childhood-6) school for boys and girls at 42 Sword Street (22.5949°S 144.5436°E).
 In 2018, the school had an enrolment of 8 students with 2 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).

-There are no secondary schools in Muttaburra with the closest government seconary school being Longreach State High School in Longreach, 121.6 kilometres (75.5 mi) to the south-west.
+There are no secondary schools in Muttaburra with the closest government secondary school being Longreach State High School in Longreach, 121.6 kilometres (75.5 mi) to the south-west.
 Given the distance, alternatives are distance education and boarding school.

 Amenities

 Barcaldine Regional Council operates a library at 20 Bruford Street.

 The Muttaburra branch of the Queensland Country Women's Association has its rooms at 33 Edkins Street.

 All Saints Anglican Church is at 25 Sword Street (22.595402°S 144.5455°E).

 St Joseph's Catholic Church is at 26 Sword Street (22.595023°S 144.5456°E).

 There is a Primary Health Care Centre for minor treatments and care, as well as ambulance services and 24/7 emergency on-call services.
 Muttaburra relies on the hospital in Longreach or Townsville plus the Royal Flying Doctor service.